maxtkc/mvths-wiki/docs/019-buttons.rst

    TEACHER CHECK \_\_\_\_

 #.
-Set up a `multimeter <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.j0omxa6kuin>`__ to measure the
-   voltage at point labeled input (between the resistor and the switch).
+Use a multimeter to measure the voltage at point labeled input (between the resistor and the switch).
 You may want to use leads with alligator clips so that you have a hand free for the following steps.
 Remember to connect the black lead to ground (your reference) and the red lead to the point you are measuring.

    TEACHER CHECK \_\_\_\_

 #.
 Record the values on the multimeter for when the button is pressed and not pressed.
 Make sure to include your units.
 Complete the following table in your notebook.

 .. figure:: images/image15.png
    :alt: